deliveroo/deliveroo.engineering/services.md

 #### REST over HTTP

-Services only ever communicate with the rest of the world (other services or end users) over and HTTP interface, respecting REST principles.
+Services must only ever communicate with the rest of the world (other services or end users) over and HTTP interface, respecting REST principles.

 In particular (but not limited to):

 - HTTP verbs should be used.
 - GET requests should be idempotent and cacheable.
 - URL terms in any API should reflect domain concepts.
-- Hypermedia should be used whenever a response
+- Hypermedia links should be provided in responses.

-representational state notification / event-driven

-Local knowledge should be limited. services shouldn't know most other services typically, only the service that has authority on the concepts they need to manipulate or even just where the bus of events is located
+#### Representational State Notification

+Or in other words, **ask, don't tell**.

+When services need to coordinate or synchronize state information about domain entitites (normally flowing out of the service that has authority on that part of the domain), this should be achieved in an event-driven manner.

+An event can simply be defined as:

+- The identity of the identity whose state changed (ie. its autoritative URL)
+- The type of state change, one of *created*, *updated*, *deleted*.

+An event should *not* have a "payload", ie. a representation of the entity.

+Note that an event itself is an entity, one that is typically only ever created over HTTP.

+Consumer services should register with the authoritative service to receive those events.
+Ideally, this should be achieved through an event bus.

+Local knowledge should be limited: authoritative services should not know about their consumers (they never reference to consumer DNS names).
+Generally, services shouldn't know most other services unless necessary.

-this is achieved through configuration (i.e. through the environment) no server names or URLs in a service's codebase
+Consumer services know about source services through configuration (i.e. through the environment): no server names or URLs in a service's codebase

-also achieve through good use of hypermedia links example -- GET booking, hypermedia to property
+#### API design basics

+Again because of the local knowledge criterion, services should have minimal knowledge of any service's API they consume.
+This can be achieved through good use of hypermedia links.

+For instance, imagining a resource (API term for domain concept) names `bookings` that references a resource named `property`, you'd want this type of
+API:

+    >> GET /api/bookings/123
+    << {
+    <<   url: '/api/bookings/123',
+    <<   property: {
+    <<     url: '/api/properties/456'
+    <<   }
+    << }

+which lets you

+- not rely on IDs (which are an internal implementation detail of our service);
+- not need to know how the URL for a property entity is constructed.

-Typical dont's
+#### Typical dont's

 - Remote procedure call, e.g. APIs like `GET /api/bookings/123/cancel`.
 This must be replaced with state transfer (`PATCH /api/bookings/123?state=cancelled`) or higher-level concepts (`POST /api/bookings/123/cancellation`).

 - Sharing a database layer.
 If two "services" communicate through Mongo, RabbitMQ, etc, they're actually one single service.
 They must communicate over HTTP, and there are no exceptions.